pgierz/namelist_diff/README.rst

         :alt: Documentation Status

+.. warning:: This package is still under construction!!

 Smart Diffs for Fortran Namelists.
 Allows you to compare two different namelists and takes care of order of entries within a namelist chapter, order of the actual chapters, comments, and case sensitivity.
 Regular diff would just